 Ok.
 So I’ve been getting lots of emails/requests to write a post on how to get a job teaching English in Korea.
 With the global recession and peoples yearning to travel, its a brilliant option and one YOU should seriously consider!
+Another great option is to head to China, where there are also lots of well paid teaching jobs.

 Step 1: Looking for a job